agarasia/DSA/Arrays/Easy/Important Questions.md

 #### Note: Time complexity is still O(n).
 HOW?
 ##### The second loop is not running for n times for all n elements.

+### Longest subarray of Sum K (Positive and Negative numbers)

+First, TRY brute-force (find all possible subarrays and find the longest) Then, steps for optimal approach are as follows:

+1. First, we will declare a map to store the prefix sums and the indices.
+2. Then we will run a loop(say i) from index 0 to n-1(n = size of the array).
+3. For each index i, we will do the following:
+    1. We will add the current element i.e. a[i] to the prefix sum.
+    2. If the sum is equal to k, we should consider the length of the current subarray i.e. i+1.
+We will compare this length with the existing length and consider the maximum one.
+    3. We will calculate the prefix sum i.e. x-k, of the remaining subarray.
+    4. If that sum of the remaining part i.e. x-k exists in the map, we will calculate the length i.e. i-preSumMap[x-k], and consider the maximum one comparing it with the existing length we have achieved until now.
+    5. If the sum, we got after step 3.1, does not exist in the map we will add that with the current index into the map.
+We are checking the map before insertion because we want the index to be as minimum as possible and so we will consider the earliest index where the sum x-k has occurred.